maohy0/maohy0.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in Communication Engineering, Harbin Institute of Technology, Weihai, 2022.08-2026.06 (expected)
+* Aug 2022 - Present: B.Eng. in Communication Engineering, Harbin Institute of Technology, Weihai
   * GPA: 3.63/4.0 (first 5 semesters)
+  * Expected to graduate in Jun 2026

 Awards and Honors
 ======